NrsSystems/docs/digital-displays/views-management.md

 _Wait At Bottom:_ Set the number of seconds you want the view to pause when the PDF has scrolled completely to the end.

+### QR Code
+The QR code view allows you to generate a QR code to show on a display, for various purposes: to open a webpage, send an SMS, send an email, add a vCard, or connect to a WiFi network.

+_Description:_ Add a simple text description of the QR code, which is how it will be listed in the Views table.

+_Choose the QR Code Content:_ Select this list to choose from the following content types and their options:

+> _URL:_ Enter the website URL in the box.
+>
+> _SMS:_ Enter the recipient's number and a text message to send.
+>
+> _Email:_ Enter the recipient's email address, a subject, and a text message.
+>
+> _vCard:_ Enter the first name, last name, position or profession, email address, and website URL to be included in the vCard.
+>
+> _WiFi:_ Enter the network name, the encryption type in use, and the network password if necessary.

+_QR Designs:_ Following the content section, the QR Designs section lets you choose options for the appearance of the QR Code page.
+By default _Page Background_ is set to **Solid Color** and you can select **Choose Background Color** to change it with the color picker.
+Alternately, select **Page Background** to change it to **User Content**, which then shows the _User Content_ list to choose from the available images or videos for a background.
+In either case, you can also choose what kind of frame to use for the code, the overall color for the code itself (from a limited list of black, purple, red, blue, or green), and whether or not to display your logo on the QR code.

+_Enter a title text_ and _Enter a body text:_ Enter the text you wish to show on the page with the QR code.

 ### Quotes
 _Description:_ Add a simple text description of the file, which is how it will be listed in the Views table.